AmaduKamara/covid-metrics-data/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Please give this project a ⭐️ if you like it!
+Thank you 👍

 ## Acknowledgments